Kloudless/file-picker/README.md

   be taken to ensure no malicious JavaScript or XSS vulnerabilities are present on the page, as the Bearer Token provides complete access to that user's account.

-* `computer` : boolean

-  Chooser: _Optional (default: false)_

-  Saver: _Optional (default: false)_ Coming Soon

-  This option allows users to upload/download files directly from/to their computer.

-  __Configuring the Chooser's Upload Location__

-  The Chooser will upload files to the developer's Upload Location.
-  The Upload Location can be set in the [developer portal](https://developers.kloudless.com) under 'UI Tools', select 'File Explorer'.
-Follow the instructions for selecting a folder in a storage service such as Amazon S3.
-All local files from a user will be uploaded there.

-  __Note on the Saver__

-  The Computer can only be saved to if the Saver is provided a single file to save.
-  Saving to the Computer is currently unavailable and will be coming soon.

 * `persist` : string

   Chooser: "none", "local", "session" (default: "local")